 2. PLAN OUT YOUR FIRST FEW GROCERY TRIPS

 When I first cut gluten out of my diet (yes, I'm gluten free too) I damn near broke down in tears in the middle of Walmart after putting back the 50th item I'd discovered was NOT gluten free.
 Needless to say, I didn't make the same mistake when I went vegan.

 Before making my first grocery trip I spent years in my lab perfecting the formula for the best possible grocery list.
 Once I got to the store I didn't have to second guess anything, I knew what I was there for and exactly what would be coming home with me at the end of the night.
-I rarely make a list anymore since I've been vegan for nearly a year but when you're just starting out save yourself the embarassment of a public emotional breakdown... make the list... check it twice.
+I rarely make a list anymore since I've gotten the hang of it but when you're just starting out save yourself the embarrassment of a public emotional breakdown... make the list... check it twice.

 3. SURVEY THE AREA

 Eventually you're going to want to go out for a meal and instead of spending one agonizing hour starving on your best friend's bedroom floor trying not to pass out as you attempt to find a half decent vegan spot to eat... you need to be prepared.

 If you happen to live in/around Toronto I've already got your back.
 I've been sampling restaurants here and there for quite some time now you can check out my page called "The Crawl" where I review different spots in the city.
 But you don't have to take my word for it if you don't want to.
 Do your own research, read reviews, go to vegan festivals, skim other blogs and figure out which places appeal to you so when your friends complain about how they don't want to go to the "nasty vegan restaurant," you already have a place in mind that will make them stop their vegan slander forever.